ConorWarrilow/Academic-Success-Analysis/readme.md

 **Micro F1 Score**

-Lastly, the micro F1 score, which computes the proportion of correctly classified observations out of all observations.
+Lastly we have the micro F1 score, which computes the proportion of correctly classified observations out of all observations.

 The formula for the micro F1 score is: